Zora Neale Hurston

 Rapid Evolution of Behavior

-As a sophomore honors student at CSU, I started doing research with the guppy collective by assisting with behavioral observations in Dr. Lisa Angeloni’s lab with graduate student, Dale Broder.
+As a sophomore honors student at CSU, I started doing research with the guppy collective by assisting with behavioral observations in Dr. Lisa Angeloni’s lab with graduate student, at the time, Dr. Dale Broder.
 The aim of the research is to assess the role of behavioral plasticity in initial adaptation.
 We conducted mating and foraging trials on guppies from the source population and four introduced populations across four environmental treatment groups, including rearing siblings with predator cue or without.
 Each guppy went through a series of behavioral assays to track patterns among populations and different environments.
 While full results are still being analyzed, so far we have seen plasticity, rapid evolution, and evolution of plasticity in one mating behavior 2-3 years post-introduction.

 Junior year, I partnered with another undergraduate in Dr. Lisa Angeloni’s lab to conduct foraging trials asking if guppies establish a dominance hierarchy over time to inform future studies on foraging in lab populations.
 My partner and I were presented a broad question and worked together to develop the experimental design to answer the question.
 Ultimately, we did not detect any increase in aggression over time while foraging.
 We presented our work at the Front Range Student Ecology Symposium (FRSES) and won 2nd place for Best Undergraduate Poster Presentations.